cderoove/damp.ekeko.aspectj/experimental-results.md

 The semantics are not clear from the text.
 It seems to state the following relationship using the inclusion assumption in case 1 and 2.

-** This mock code is untested -- no plans to implement due to being too ambiguous in the paper **
+**This mock code is untested -- there are no plans to implement due to being too ambiguous in the paper**

 ```
 (defn interaction-triplet-resolver-inter1-inter2 [?asp0 ?asp1 ?asp2]